 • Confusion or fainting

-How to Treat Heatstroke?
+How to Treat Sunstroke?

-How to Protect Children from Heatstroke?
+What Should Be Done to Protect Children from Sunstroke?

 • Using a hat or umbrella to protect their heads from the sun can be beneficial.